peterddrummond/xspde_matlab/doc/source/xsim.rst

     in.pdimension = 1

 Note that :func:`xave` on its own gives identical results to those calculated in the :func:`observe` functions.
 Its utility comes when more complex combinations or functions of ensemble averages are required.
+If the :attr:`transforms` switch is set, then momentum space averages are returned.

 Integrals
 ---------